mveteanu/CodeAvenger/_posts/2017-01-14-Generate-reports-and-charts-using-HTML-on-the-server-side.md

 The use cases for PhantomJS are in the area of:

 - Taking screenshots of websites from the server-side (e.g. some web services are using this to test a site in various resolutions and produce screenshots of the results);
-- Implement automated using testing for web based systems (via different frameworks based on PhantomJS);
+- Implement automated UI testing for web based systems (via different frameworks based on PhantomJS);
 - Render HTML pages as .PNG / .JPG or .PDF

 This last enumerated use case is what makes possible generating reports and charts using HTML on the server-side.